Pakistan President Tehreek-e-insaf denies his agreement on the Imran Khan affair - ExBulletin

 Pakistan President Tehreek-e-insaf denies his agreement on the Imran Khan affair

-Islamabad [Pakistan]May 16 (Ani): President of Pakistan Tehreek-E-insaf (PTI), lawyer Gohar Ali Khan, denied any agreement on the case of former Pakistani Prime Minister Imran Khan, saying that political problems should be resolved by talks instead of clandestine pacts, reported the Express Tribune.
+Islamabad [Pakistan]May 16: Pakistan President Tehreek-E-insaf (PTI), lawyer Gohar Ali Khan, denied any agreement on the case of former Pakistani Prime Minister Imran Khan, saying that political problems should be resolved by talks instead of clandestine pacts, reported the Express Tribune.

 Speaking outside the Parliament, Gohar Ali Khan said that no agreement had been concluded “with no quarter concerning the case of Imran Khan.
 He added that all negotiations should remain confidential and constitutional.